Best Known For

 Microsoft faced a string of Federal Trade Commission and Justice Department investigations throughout the 1990s.
 Some related allegations that Microsoft made unfair deals with computer manufactures who installed the Windows operating system on their computers.
 Other charges involved Microsoft forcing computer manufactures to sell Microsoft's Internet Explorer as a condition for selling the Windows operating system with their computers.

 At one point, Microsoft faced a possible break up of its two divisions—operating systems and software development.
-Microsoft defended itself, harking back to Bill Gates's earlier battles with software piracy, and proclaiming that such restrictions were a threat to innovation.

 profile name: Bill Gates profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.